The 15 best barbecue rubs and sauces, according to chefs | CNN Underscored

 Savory Spice Shop Black Smoke Spice Set ($29.99; savoryspiceshop.com)

-Miller teamed with Savory Spice Company to create the Black Smoke Spice Collection (the set contains five ½-cup bags including Black Smoke Seasoning, Beaumont BBQ Rub, Tsire West African Spice, Jamaican Jerk Seasoning and Red Rocks Hickory Smoke Seasoning).
+Miller teamed with Savory Spice Company to create the Black Smoke Spice Collection (the set contains five half-cup bags, including Black Smoke Seasoning, Beaumont BBQ Rub, Tsire West African Spice, Jamaican Jerk Seasoning and Red Rocks Hickory Smoke Seasoning).

 Christie Vanover for Spiceology Pork Rub ($25.49; amazon.com)